mmark-md/mmark/README.md

 It's easy to start using MMark if you're used to GitHub-flavored markdown.
 There are four main differences:

-1. URIs are not automatically recognized, you must enclose them in `<` and `>`.
+1. URIs are not automatically recognized; you must enclose them in `<` and `>`.

 2. Block quotes require only one `>` and they continue as long as the inner